-Currency prices are affected by a very large matrix of constantly changing economic and political conditions, but probably the most important are interest rates, international trade, inflation, and political stability.
+Currency prices are affected by a large matrix of constantly changing economic and political conditions, but probably the most important are interest rates, economic conditions, international trade, inflation or deflation, and political stability.
 Sometimes governments actually participate in the foreign exchange market to influence the value of their currencies.
-They do this either by flooding the market with their domestic currency in an attempt to lower the price or, conversely, buying in order to raise the price.
-This is known as central bank intervention.
+Governments do this by flooding the market with their domestic currency in an attempt to lower the price or, conversely, buying in order to raise the price.
+This process is known as central bank intervention.
 Any of these factors, as well as large market orders, can cause high volatility in currency prices.
+Reports of sudden changes in such factors as unemployment can drive currency prices sharply higher or lower for a short period of time.
+In fact, news traders specialize in attempting to capitalize on such surprises.
+Technical factors, such as a well-known chart pattern, may also influence currency prices for brief periods.
 However, the size and volume of the FOREX market make it impossible for any one entity to drive the market for any length of time.
+Crowd psychology and expectations also figure in the equation determining the price of a currency relative to another currency.
+There are an enormous number of correlations between all these factors and they are almost certainly nonlinear in nature.
+That means they are constantly changing and rearranging themselves, sometimes in nonpredictive ways.
+Now you see it, now you don't.
+If you focus on one or a few of them, the others might change unnoticed.
+Quantum theory comes to mind.